dsc-courses/practice.dsc10.com/README.md

 # practice.dsc10.com

 Repository containing practice problems for DSC 10 (past exams and discussion).
 Hosted at practice.dsc10.com.
-Before using the repo, make sure you have the following packages installed:
+Before using the repo, make sure you have the following packages installed (install them all via `pip install`):

 ```
 - BeautifulSoup4
 - pandoc
 - lxml
 - pyyaml
+- regex
 ```

 Style guide for writing up problems: